-- If you are an Australian Company selling into the Australian market then your domain name should have the “.com.au” extension.
+- If you are an Australian Company selling into the Australian market then your domain name ideally should have the “.com.au” extension.
 If you are searching for an Australian site then Google will look at the “.com.au” extension sites before any other.

-- Your hosting server should physically be based in Australia.
+- Your hosting server ideally should physically be based in Australia.
 If you are searching for an Australian site then Google will look at the Australian Servers before any other.

-- The site site is on the “https:” Secured platform which is now the standard and the “http:” platform eventually being phased out.
+- The site is on the “https:” Secured platform which is now the standard and the “http:” platform eventually being phased out.
 In the past “http:” was the standard platform for information sites and alike and the “https:” secured platform was used mainly for e-commerce sites.
-Now with so much information flowing in and out of websites the “https” secured platform is now the standard format.
+Now with so much information flowing in and out of websites the “https:” secured platform is now the standard format.

 - The site must work on all devices, PC’s Laptops, Phones and Tablets.

 - “What are your goals for the website?”

 - “What resources do you have available to build and maintain a website?”

 - Template systems: Options like Wix, Weebly and Squarespace are low cost options and offer fixed template builds and hosting, usually at a low price.
 These are generally designed around “self build” systems that have various restrictions on flexibility, power and Search Engine Optimisation (SEO).
 The sites are generally hosted “in the cloud” on overseas servers, often in the USA.
 The site could well be one of 1,000’s on any single shared server which can affect speed and security.
 Check the detail of each option as some providers do not allow you to take a copy or move the site and you have no choice as to where the site is physically hosted